k8sstormcenter/honeycluster/README.md

 - kubescape: for a coarse filtering at any given point in time
-This allows anchoring known malicious signals to kick off the investigation
+This allows anchoring known malicious signals to kick off the investigation -> you must use a high-contrast [bill of behavior](https://billofbehavior.com) (sbob) to ensure your false negatives are low and you know your blindspots.

 - clickhouse: for saving the data out of band from your cluster Sharded by node